niceyeti/channerics/notes.md

     * They do not close immediately when their input(s) channels are closed; instead, output must be drained before these funcs enter a select stmt that includes input channel-closure detection as one of its exit conditions.
 * All never closes if any of its input channels is nil.
 I'm on the fence about this, but it depends on its foreseen usage.
     * Would most users find this useful or hazardous?
+        * The case for nil:
+            * I can pass potentially nil channels if I expect them to be